 Academic psychological research has proven that babies can develop separation anxiety at a very young age.
 This often happens due to unhealthy sleeping arrangements; if you spend every second of every waking hour with your baby, they can easily grow a sense of fear whenever you are not around.
 This is why it’s recommended for babies to have their own beds.
 Make sure that you have spent enough time researching the best option for your baby’s slumber.
 Whether you decide to go for a crib or a bassinet, it is better to go shopping early on instead of overwhelming yourself with endless options when you don’t have enough time to think this decision through.

-Learning about all the different stages of labor with all its intricate details is extremely important to prepare yourself psychologically for what is going to happen.
+Learning about all the different stages of labor with all its intricate details is extremely important to prepare yourself psychologically for what is going to happen before the calculated due date of your newborn.
 First-time mothers on average spend between 15 to 20 hours in labor.
 The first stage has three phases between early labor, active labor, and transition.
 The second stage is pushing while the third is delivering the placenta.
 Learning about these stages will give you some ease because you will know what to expect.

 Pack Your Bags